Artificial Intelligence Clones

+Individuals are represented by vectors in $\mathbb{R}^k$, where each coordinate describes a characteristic.\footnote{Example characteristics include intellectual curiosity, emotional sensitivity, relationship to time, relationship to authority, relationship to religion, energy bandwidth, style of humor, style of decision-making, and speed of decision-making.} A focal individual, hereafter \emph{Subject}, is searching for a match, which might be a spouse or an employee.
+Subject's ideal match or \emph{target} is normalized to the origin $x_0:=(0,0,\dots,0)$.
+Potential matches $i \geq 1$ have characteristic vectors $X_i \in \mathbb{R}^k$ drawn uniformly at random from the $k$-dimensional unit ball $B_k \equiv \{ x \in \mathbb{R}^k : \| x \| \leq 1 \}$, which proxies for a first-round screen where individuals who are too far from Subject's target are not considered.
+Subject's utility from matching with individual $i$ is or the negative of the Euclidean distance between individual $i$ and the target.

-There are two regimes.
-In the first, which I call the \emph{in-person regime}, Subject randomly meets $m$ individuals and matches to the closest among them.\footnote{The main model abstracts away from whether the other individual would also agree to such a match; see Section \ref{sec:Discussion} for discussion.} The expected distance to this individual is
+There are two search regimes.
+Under \emph{in-person search}, Subject randomly meets $m$ individuals and matches to the most compatible among them.\footnote{The main model abstracts away from whether the other individual would also agree to such a match; see Section \ref{sec:Discussion} for discussion.} The expected distance between the target and this individual is